 The most recent recommendations from the

 RA is an immune system disease that causes body defense cells to accidentally attack bones and joints.
 This causes injury to tissue from inflammation.
 Once inflammation starts, it produces many damaging proteins and cell types.
 This results in twisted and painful joints.

 These cell types and proteins fuel the process of inflammation, but the specifics of these processes can vary between inflammatory conditions.
 The amount of inflammation determines the type of therapy needed to control the symptoms.
 The same level of inflammation, however, can respond differently to different treatments.

 Doctors typically use minocycline as an antibiotic to treat a wide variety of bacterial infections.
 Although it is an antibiotic, minocycline can ease RA symptoms in ways not directly related to its antibiotic properties.

 Minocycline has fewer adverse effects than other drugs that treat RA.

-However, some adverse effects of minocycline include:
+However, some adverse effects of minocycline can include:

 DMARDs, a collection of unrelated drugs, form the foundation of RA treatment.
-The most common DMARDS are:
+The most common DMARDs are:

 Biological agents fall into two classes: tumor necrosis factor (TNF) inhibitors and non-TNF.